-Save as file: Lets you save the captured graphics as a file.
-You can choose between JPEG, TIFF and EPS format.
+Save to file: You can save the captured graphics as a file.
+You can choose between JPEG, TIFF, and EPS formats.
 Choosing JPEG also lets you set a quality level.

 Copy to clipboard: – Copies the captured graphics to the system clipboard for pasting into another application.

-Print screenshot: Opens the system Print dialog to let you print your screen capture.
+Print screenshot: Opens the system Print dialog so you can print your screen capture.

-Ellipse, Rectangle and Rounded rectangle button: Let you add shapes to the graphics.
-Before drawing the shape, click on the Drawing Color button to set the shape’s color.
+Ellipse, Rectangle, and Rounded rectangle button: You can add shapes to the graphics.
+Before drawing the shape, use Select active drawing color button to set the shape’s color.

-Font controls: Let you choose a font, color, size and style for any annotations you add to the graphics.
+Font controls: Select a font, color, size, and style for any annotations you add to the graphics.

-Tear effect buttons: Make it possible to add a torn-off-the-page effect to either side or all sides of the graphics.
+Tear effect buttons: You can add a torn-off-the-page effect to either side or all sides of the graphics.
 The tear is random so that no two "torn" graphics look just the same.